pJotoro/Legacy-Fantasy/README.md

 This is a prototype of a 2D platformer game rendered using the Vulkan API.
 [Here is a demo of it.](https://www.youtube.com/watch?v=J81yIJgHqP0)

 ## What I did
 Everything except for the art and libraries I used.
 That is: I wrote all the game code in C; the shaders in GLSL; and the makeshift build system in a mix of CMake, batch files, and a Sublime Text project file.
-Although I didn't make the art myself at all, I did have to manually add hitboxes to the player and boar sprites; I also had to add an origin to each sprite in order for them to render in the right place.
+Although I didn't make any of the art, I did have to manually add hitboxes to the player and boar sprites; I also had to add an origin to each sprite in order for them to render in the right place.

 ## What I didn't do
 The art can be found here: https://anokolisa.itch.io/sidescroller-pixelart-sprites-asset-pack-forest-16x16.